jbwhit/jupyter-tips-and-tricks/README.md

 # $ which pip
 # /Users/username/miniconda3/envs/dspy3/bin/pip

-pip install pyhive[presto] sql_magic SQLAlchemy
+python -m pip install pyhive[presto] sql_magic SQLAlchemy nbdime papermill

 # lets the notebook extension (like ToC2) be enabled.
+# Might not be needed!
-jupyter nbextension enable --py --sys-prefix widgetsnbextension
+# jupyter nbextension enable --py --sys-prefix widgetsnbextension

 # This sets the name of the kernel that you want to select from the Kernel menu
 python -m ipykernel install --user --name $envname --display-name "$envname"